Antoineurban/SR2I206_PKI/README.md

 The JSON file of the scenario is available [here](scenario_simple.json).

-In this scenario, the owner of the API is the address 0xca35b7d915458ef540ade6068dfe2f44e8fa733c.
+In this scenario, the owner of the PKI contract is the address 0xca35b7d915458ef540ade6068dfe2f44e8fa733c.
 Then he registers himself with another transaction, append his certificate and signs it.

 ![](scenario_simple.png)